 Then you get to the other items that are in the wet rack and are out of season—like eggplant, peppers and zucchini—which you have to watch the market for.
 If the price gets too high in the winter when only a greenhouse operation in Mexico has them, they’re costing $5 to $6 a pound for me to get them.
 Then I have to sell them for $7.99 to $8.99 a pound, which you’ve seen in the middle of winter—and that’s when the buying gets challenging.

 I just try to get as much local, seasonal stuff as possible and then highlight it and really promote it.
 You really have to get behind the stuff that you do have that is seasonal.

-For consumers, the picture of the perfect apple used to be one covered in wax and flawless.
+For customers, the picture of the perfect apple used to be one covered in wax and flawless.
 But that’s slowly changing and consumers are more willing to buy produce with a little flaw or blemish on it.
-Have you seen any other changes in consumer trends?
+Have you seen any other changes in trends?

 I’ve definitely seen trends over the years.
 Whenever food magazines are hitting on something, especially during the holidays, you can see sales on that item go up a little bit during that time.
 Like if Food & Wine Magazine is promoting something—I can see that.
 Or if something is catchy in restaurants—like chicory salads, which have been really catchy in all the restaurants in the last couple of years—then I start to see my chicories sell more.

 I feel like we offer a lot of things you’ll see at restaurants.
 I’m here for chefs.
 I want a chef to be able to come in here and find unique ingredients that they can’t find elsewhere.

 I also see changes in seasonal eating.
 The more that we promote what’s in season the more people will buy those items.
 We spoil people with our strawberries and our berries which—through all of our different connections—we’ve been able to have in the off season.